-To hunt Dove in Virginia, you’ll need a valid Virginia hunting license.
+To hunt Dove in Virginia, you’ll need a valid Virginia hunting license and HIP registration.
 Both residents and nonresidents are required to have this license to legally pursue dove during the hunting season.

 These steps are essential to comply with Virginia’s wildlife laws and to enjoy dove hunting responsibly.